redien/reuse-lang/design-decisions/2021-02-26-identifier-encoding.md

 - Identifiers can contain any number of unicode characters.
 - Identifiers that are mostly alpha-numeric will be easy to read and use.
 - Identifiers can contain a single unicode character without making it harder to read.
 For example `has-foo?` will translate to `has_foo` (unless there is another identifier called `has-foo!` for example in which case the result might be `has_foo2`.)
+- Encoded identifers are shorter which means there's less code to write to a file and less code for the target language compiler to parse.

 # Disadvantages